malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 The five external senses in particular are interesting, as it is well known that we do not observe them in their raw form.
 Vision, for example, is produced by the eyes with varying levels of focus and detail across the visual field, and yet it's very hard for us to directly observe that because the sense has been pre-processed to construct a single coherent virtual visual field.
 Furthermore, we experience senses pre-attached with 'meaning': rather than seeing a series of lines and dots, I see a window, a door, a ball; rather than hearing a bunch of strange sounds, I hear specific spoken words.

 I also think senses are 'labelled' in some way as to their source.
 For example, we have a strong perception of whether a sense came to us externally or from us internally.
-Very interesting results occur when that labeling is disrupted, such as when people 'hear voices'.
+Very interesting results occur when that labelling is disrupted, such as when people 'hear voices'.
 The labelling is clearly a reference back to the body and mind schemas.

 ### Visceral Loop
 The 'Visceral Loop' is a characterisation of the kinds of thought or processing outcomes that pass through the state machine described above, and how that thought leads to the individual having a _visceral_ awareness of their own thoughts.
 It is thus the culmination of the theory, for it explains how we come to conclude ourselves as conscious beings.